Emergency Guide

 If you're paying attention at the pump, you might notice:

-• Wrong nozzle color: Diesel nozzles are typically black or green, while petrol nozzles are often red or orange
+• Wrong nozzle colour: Diesel nozzles are typically black or green, while petrol nozzles are often red or orange

-• Fuel receipt shows wrong type: Check your receipt immediately - it clearly states which fuel you purchased
+• Fuel receipt shows wrong type: Check your receipt straight away, it clearly states which fuel you purchased

-• Strong unusual smell: Diesel has a distinct oily smell compared to petrol's sharper odor
+• Strong unusual smell: Diesel has a distinct oily smell compared to petrol's sharper odour

 • Nozzle doesn't fit properly: In some newer vehicles, diesel nozzles are larger and won't fit petrol tanks (though this doesn't work the other way)

 If you notice any of these signs before starting your car, STOP.
 Do not turn the key.
 Do not start the engine.
-This is your best opportunity to minimize damage and cost.
+This is your best opportunity to minimise damage and cost.
+If you've already realised what happened, leave the car where it is and read our first-steps guide while you call.

 Symptoms After Starting: Critical Warning Signs